(a) Base Offense Level: 8

 3. This section applies to offenses involving pesticides or substances designated toxic or hazardous at the time of the offense by statute or regulation.
 A listing of hazardous and toxic substances in the guidelines would be impractical.
 Several federal statutes (or regulations promulgated thereunder) list toxics, hazardous wastes and substances, and pesticides.
 These lists, such as those of toxic pollutants for which effluent standards are published under the Federal Water Pollution Control Act (e.g., 33 U.S.C. § 1317) as well as the designation of hazardous substances under the Comprehensive Environmental Response, Compensation and Liability Act (e.g., 42 U.S.C. § 9601(14)), are revised from time to time.
 “Toxic” and “hazardous” are defined differently in various statutes, but the common dictionary meanings of the words are not significantly different.

-5. Subsection (b)(1) assumes a discharge or emission into the environment resulting in actual environmental contamination.
+4. Subsection (b)(1) assumes a discharge or emission into the environment resulting in actual environmental contamination.
 A wide range of conduct, involving the handling of different quantities of materials with widely differing propensities, potentially is covered.
-Depending upon the harm resulting from the emission, release or discharge, the quantity and nature of the substance or pollutant, the duration of the offense and the risk associated with the violation, a departure of up to two levels in either direction from the offense levels prescribed in these specific offense characteristics may be appropriate.

-7. Subsection (b)(3) provides an enhancement where a public disruption, evacuation or cleanup at substantial expense has been required.
-Depending upon the nature of the contamination involved, a departure of up to two levels either upward or downward could be warranted.
+6. Subsection (b)(3) provides an enhancement where a public disruption, evacuation or cleanup at substantial expense has been required.

-8. Subsection (b)(4) applies where the offense involved violation of a permit, or where there was a failure to obtain a permit when one was required.
-Depending upon the nature and quantity of the substance involved and the risk associated with the offense, a departure of up to two levels either upward or downward may be warranted.
+7. Subsection (b)(4) applies where the offense involved violation of a permit, or where there was a failure to obtain a permit when one was required.

 Background: This section applies both to substantive violations of the statute governing the handling of pesticides and toxic and hazardous substances and to recordkeeping offenses.
 The first four specific offense characteristics provide enhancements when the offense involved a substantive violation.
 The fifth and sixth specific offense characteristics apply to recordkeeping offenses.
 Although other sections of the guidelines generally prescribe a base offense level of 6 for regulatory violations, §2Q1.2 prescribes a base offense level of 8 because of the inherently dangerous nature of hazardous and toxic substances and pesticides.
 A decrease of 2 levels is provided, however, for “simple recordkeeping or reporting violations” under §2Q1.2(b)(6).